FUEL GENERATORS AS INTEGRATED

 When the batteries are fully charged, the inverter turns the generator off

-and the loads continue to run off the the batteries via the inverter.
+and the loads continue to run off the batteries via the inverter.
 When

 the voltage falls, the cycle starts again.
 This keeps the generator from